National Data Guardian for Health and Social Care: Role

 The National Data Guardian provides guidance to the UK Government and the health and adult social care system on data confidentiality, security and patient data choice.
 Its role is to advise and challenge the health and social care system to help ensure that citizens’ confidential information is safeguarded securely and used properly to support direct care and achieve better outcomes from health and care services.

 As a non-regulatory body, the National Data Guardian does not issue or enforce sanctions; it works with existing regulators such as the Information Commissioner’s Office and the Care Quality Commission where this is required.

+Appointments

+Dame Fiona Caldicott had held the position on a non-statutory basis since its inception in November 2014.
+She was appointed the first statutory National Data Guardian in March 2019 following the introduction of the Health and Social Care (National Data Guardian) Act 2018, and remained in post until her death in February 2021.
+Dr Nicola Byrne was appointed to the role in March 2021 by the Secretary of State for Health and Social Care.

 Health and Social Care (National Data Guardian) Act 2018

-A Private Members' Bill to place the National Data Guardian role on a statutory footing was introduced to Parliament in 2017.
+A private members' bill to place the National Data Guardian role on a statutory footing was introduced to Parliament in 2017.
 The Health and Social Care (National Data Guardian) Bill 2017-19 was sponsored by Member of Parliament Peter Bone.

-A consultation on the roles and functions of the National Data Guardian was held in 2015 in preparation for the Bill's drafting.
+A consultation on the roles and functions of the National Data Guardian.

-The Bill received Royal Assent on 20 December 2018 and is now an Act of Parliament.
+The Bill received Royal Assent on 20 December 2018 and is now an act of Parliament.
 The Health and Social Care (National Data Guardian) Act 2018 gives the National Data Guardian role formal, advice-giving powers on matters related to the processing of health and adult social care data in England.